hartwigmedical/hmftools/isofox/README.md

 ISOFOX uses a similar methodology to several previous transcript abundance estimation tools, but may offer several advantages by using a genome based mapping:
 * Explicit estimates of the abundance of unspliced transcripts in each gene
-* Avoids overfitting of 'retained intron' transcripts on the basse
+* Avoids overfitting of 'retained intron' transcripts which may simply be intronic reads
 * Individual or combinations of splice junctions which are unique to a transcript will be weighed strongly.
-Does not overfit variability of coverage within exons (eg. B2M)
+Does not overfit variability of coverage within exons

 ### A note on duplicates, highly expressed genes, raw and adjusted TPM